openstack-archive/swiftonfile/doc/markdown/auth_guide.md

 1. Initialize the GSwauth backing store in Gluster-Swift ``swauth-prep -K swauthkey``

-1. Add an account/user.
+2. Add an account/user.
 The account name must match the Glusterfs volume name the user will be given access to.
 In this example we use the volume ``test`` ``swauth-add-user -A http://127.0.0.1:8080/auth/ -K swauthkey -a test user1 password1``

-1. Ensure it works
+3. Ensure it works
     ``swift -A http://127.0.0.1:8080/auth/v1.0 -U test:user1 -K password1 stat``

-    ``swift -A http://127.0.0.1:8080/auth/v1.0 -U test:user1 -K wrongpassword stat``
+4. Ensure the following fails when an incorrect password is used ``swift -A http://127.0.0.1:8080/auth/v1.0 -U test:user1 -K wrongpassword stat``